 Favorite Eastside Santas

-Bellevue Square.
-The Santa at Bellevue Square is another Arthur & Associates Santa; choose from five Santas.
-After a photo session, go see the Snowflake Lane show (starts at 7 p.m. daily) or go ice skating at Magic Season Ice Arena, back at Downtown Park this year.
+The Santa at Bellevue Square is another Arthur & Associates Santa; choose from six Santas!
+After a photo session, go see the Snowflake Lane show (starts at 7 p.m. daily) or go ice skating at Bellevue Downtown Ice Rink.

-Redmond Town Center.
 Another Arthur & Associates Santa is in a hut at Redmond Town Center, conveniently located near the holiday carousel and skating rink.
-Other holiday activities include a mini train and a SpringFree Trampoline, where you can "jump for joy."
+Choose from five different Santas.
+Other holiday activities at RTC include a mini train and a SpringFree Trampoline, where you can "jump for joy."

-Factoria Mall, Bellevue.
-A reader says, "I almost don't want to share as there is never a line, never pressure to purchase, several places for a family meal afterwards."
+A reader says, "I almost don't want to share as there is never a line, never pressure to purchase and several places for a family meal afterwards."

 Details: Daily through Dec.
-24. Note that hours are not online; you have to check at Santa's booth to find daily hours.
+24. Note that hours listed are subject to change.
 Photo packages available for purchase.

 Favorite South Sound-area Santas

-Kent Station: A reader raves about the Santa at Kent Station: "He takes his time to chat with the kids.
+A reader raves about the Santa at Kent Station: "He takes his time to chat with the kids.
 The photographer is extremely nice, too.
 They allow you to take your own picture."
-You can bring well-behaved pets and if you have a child with special needs, you can call to make accommodations at 253-856-2301.
+You can bring well-behaved pets and if you have a child with special needs, you may be able to request a special appointment at 253-856-2301.

 Details: Find Santa in his cottage on the fountain stage outside of AMC Theatres on select dates through Dec.
 23 on the Fountain Stage outside of AMC Theatres.
 Photo packages start at $15.
 Check hours online and note that Santa also has a daily break time.

-Washington State Fair's North Pole at the Fair, Puyallup.
-Head to Puyallup to experience not just Santa, but the whole North Pole.
+Head to the Washington State Fairgrounds to experience not just Santa, but the whole North Pole.
 Kids can tour Santa’s house, play in Santa’s Big Toy Facility, visit the Elf village and more.
 Reader tip: "It has short lines because you make reservations for photo time slots which eliminates a large portion of the hassle."
 Another says, "It's a fun set up that allows the kids to play and do activities (most for free, some crafts were 50 cents each) rather than just stand in a long line at the mall."

-Details: Santa will at Watson’s Fridays, Dec.
+Details: Santa appears at Watson’s Fridays, Dec.
 1, 8 and 15, from noon–4 p.m.
 It's free visit with Santa and to snap your own photo.

 Favorite North Sound Santas

-Sky Nursery, Shoreline.
-Santa is apparently not visiting Sky Nursery but may be in future years.
-One of our readers gave us this tip: "We did Santa pictures last year at Sky Nursery in Shoreline and it was fantastic — beautiful greenery around us, little [to] no wait and a few vendors to shop from."
+Looks like Santa is back at Sky Nursery this year — for one day only.
+One reader offered this tip: "We did Santa pictures last year at Sky Nursery in Shoreline and it was fantastic — beautiful greenery around us, little [to] no wait and a few vendors to shop from."

 Details: Santa is at Macy's Center Court daily through Dec.
 24. Book online to save some waiting time, but neither reservations nor a photo package purchase are required to visit Santa.

 Details: Santa comes to town at Mill Creek Town Center on Saturday, Dec.
-2. There are activities from 2–8 p.m., including a parade and free train rides, but note that there is only a small window for photos with Santa, from 2–3 p.m.
-Have a visit and snap a free photo.
+1. There are activities from 2–8 p.m., including a parade and free train rides, but note that there is only a small window for photos with Santa, from 2–3 p.m.
+Have a visit and snap a free photo, but expect a crowd.

-This article was originally written in 2014 and updated in November 2017.
+Editor's note: This article was originally published in 2014 and updated for 2018.